scopplestone/testing/docs/userguide/cluster_guide.md

       url = ssh://git@localhost:1827/piclas/piclas.git
       fetch = +refs/heads/*:refs/remotes/origin/*

-### Cloning with the HTTPS protocol

-The HLRS provides a tutorial for this case in their [https://wickie.hlrs.de](https://wickie.hlrs.de/platforms/index.php/Secure_Shell_ssh#Git).
-However, this method has not been verified.

 ### Compiling and executing PICLas

 For building on the hazelhen cluster, certain modules have to be loaded and included in the .bashrc or .profile: